Battlefield V is getting battle royale

 Electronic Arts and developer DICE confirmed that Battlefield V is getting a battle royale mode at some point in the future.
 The companies made this announcement at the EA Play event in Hollywood today as part of a reintroduction of Battlefield V to fans.
-During that media presentation and fan gathering before the Electronic Entertainment Expo (E3), developer DICE took the stage to show new aspects of the World War II shooter.
+During that media presentation and fan gathering before the Electronic Entertainment Expo (E3), DICE took the stage to show new aspects of the World War II shooter.
 While EA first debuted Battlefield V on May 23, the company used this opportunity to elaborate on features like the massive Grand Operations.

 DICE did not provide a lot of specifics about its battle royale mode, but it did say it would have elements that are familiar to all Battlefield fans.
 The studio said it will have more on this subject later this year.